Mano Po (film series): Mano Po 2: My Home (2003)

-Antonio Chan, a prominent Chinese businessman, has three women in his life: Sol, a Filipina; Lu Shui, a Chinese; and Belinda, a Filipino-Chinese.
+Antonio Chan, a prominent Chinese businessman, had three women in his life: Sol, a Filipina; Lu Shui, a Chinese; and Belinda, a Filipino-Chinese.
 Antonio has children with all three women.
 A crisis shakes up the over-extended Tsinoy family prompting all the members to re-examine their values, their relationships, and confront issues that they have refused to face all these years.
-With Mano Po 2, My Home, Regal Entertainment continues the tradition established by the critical and box-office hit Mano Po.
+With Mano Po 2: My Home, Regal Entertainment continues the tradition established by the critical and box-office hit of the first Mano Po film.
 Features strong dramatic performances from a stellar ensemble cast, lush visuals, a reverberating musical score, an unforgettable theme song, and a heart-warming screenplay that eloquently captures the rich Tsinoy culture.
 Laugh, cry, and be touched by this family story about forgiveness, healing and undying love.